 The social media platform is working with the NGO “Nova Escola” for a 8-week training program in Brazil for public teachers to continue lessons through collaborative tools in: Facebook, WhatsApp, Instagram, Youtube, Google, Meeting and Zoom.
 This program is expected to benefit 2.2 million teachers.
 It is also helping the Ministry of Health in all its efforts to fight the COVID-19 pandemic.
-Facebook created a US$ 100 million “Facebook Grants Program” to help small businesses worldwide, including Brazil.
+Facebook created a US$ 100 million “Facebook Grants Program” to help small and medium size businesses worldwide — from this amount, R$ 14 million will be invested in Brazil.
 It also provides survival tips to small businesses during the pandemic and works with SEBRAE to help small businesses digitalize.
 Facebook created the campaign “Juntos pelo Pequeno” to amplify actions others are taking to help small businesses.

 Pledged to produce 50,000 acetate masks at its plants in Camaçari (BA) and Pacheco (Argentina).
 Ford is also repairing respirators and will donate cars to the Red Cross to transport health workers in South America.